Battlestations: Pacific

 Battlestations: Pacific is an action and real-time tactics video game published by Eidos Interactive and developed by Eidos Hungary.
 It is also the sequel to the 2007 video game Battlestations: Midway.
 It was released for Microsoft Windows and Xbox 360 worldwide in May 2009.
 The Mac OS X version of the game was developed by Robosoft Technologies and released on October 8, 2010, by Feral Interactive.

+The game can be purchased from the Xbox digital store and played on Xbox One and Xbox Series consoles through the Xbox backwards compatibility program.

-Square Enix Europe closed the game's developer, Eidos Hungary, in April 2010.
+Square Enix Europe closed the game's developer, Eidos Hungary, in April 2010, making this the developer's final game.

 Gameplay

 Battlestations: Pacific expands on Battlestations: Midway in several ways, adding new combat features such as more advanced submarine combat, more easily customizable planes and ordinance loads, island invasions, which have effects on the battle at hand.
 New weapons, planes, and ships were added, such as HVAR Rockets and experimental fighters, including the Kikka and Shinden, along with kamikaze units, such as the Ohka and Kaiten; there are also some more conventional aircraft and ship additions.

 Battlestations: Pacific shifts events beyond the Battle of Midway for the American forces as they continue the war onwards to Okinawa and final victory.